celo-org/celo-l2-node-docker-compose/README.md

 1. Snap sync node:

-    No extra requirements, simply use the provided default config for the appropriate newtwork.
+    No extra requirements, simply use the provided default config for the appropriate network.
 Your node will use snap sync to download chaindata from the p2p network and will run as a full node, meaning that it will not store archive state.
 This is the easiest way to start your node as you do not need a migrated pre-hardfork datadir.

 2. Full sync node: